inlab-geo/espresso/README.md

 ```

-Which additional values are set is highly problem-specific and we suggest to use 'help(tp)' or 'dir(tp)' to quickly see what is available.
-Alternatively, consult the Inversion Test Suite Documentation (coming soon).
+Which additional values are set is highly example-specific and we suggest to use 'help(tp)' or 'dir(tp)' to quickly see what is available, or consult the Inversion Test Suite Documentation (coming soon).